← Back to blog

 Failure to launch

-Increasingly there's such a thing as young people "failing to launch".
-17 year olds aren't getting their drivers license, they aren't giving a shit at work so they're getting fired, they aren't dating, they aren't having sex, they aren't drinking, partying, clubbing.
+Increasingly, there's such a thing as young people "failing to launch".
+17-year-olds aren't getting their driver's license, they aren't giving a shit at work so they're getting fired, they aren't dating, they aren't having sex, they aren't drinking, partying, or clubbing.
 They're literally doing nothing with their lives.

-Having been born in 2001, I genuinely feel I was on the last chopper out of Naam.
+Having been born in 2001, I genuinely feel I was on the last chopper out of 'Nam.
 Even my generation has some level of this apathy towards life.
-To be fully honest, my story was a close one as well.
-I ended up being invited to parties out of dumb luck, I went to university on a whim, I got my first girlfriend out of "right place, right time", I got my drivers license because my dad wouldn't shut up about it, I started my career because I just happened to have an obsession over computers.
+To be fully honest, my story was a close one as well: I ended up being invited to parties out of dumb luck, I went to university on a whim, I got my first girlfriend out of "right place, right time", I got my driver's license because my dad wouldn't shut up about it, and I started my career because I just happened to have an obsession with computers.

-People having 2/3'ds of people around them during the black plague would've felt the world was ending
+• People watching 2/3rds of those around them die during the Black Plague would've felt the world was ending.

-People having the mongol hordes come over the hills to rape and pillage their villages would've felt the world was ending
+• People watching the Mongol hordes come over the hills to rape and pillage their villages would've felt the world was ending.

 But life carried on.

-Now because you have to save for 3-4 years for a deposit instead of buying a house with the cash in your bank account, or scientists say that farmland in Bangladesh may have lower yields because of water levels rising over the next 80 years; everyone is opting out of life.
+Now, because you have to save for 3–4 years for a deposit instead of buying a house with the cash in your bank account — or because scientists say farmland in Bangladesh may have lower yields as water levels rise over the next 80 years — everyone is opting out of life.

-People entirely lack perspective and they feel, even though we objectively live in the one of the best periods in all of time when it comes to most objective measurements, everyone's massively de-motivated to actually live a life.
+People entirely lack perspective.
+Even though we objectively live in one of the best periods in all of time by most objective measures, everyone's massively de-motivated to actually live a life.
 It's unbelievably pathetic, but I genuinely wouldn't know what to say to these people.

 Why